imboowa/blenderous/README.md

 **Note**

-If you liked my settings or anything in the video from LinkedIn the settings can be gotten from the file compressed below in the files.
+If you liked my settings or anything in the video from LinkedIn, the settings can be gotten from the file compressed below in the files.

 **Thanks**